 As a sole trader, you alone are responsible for any tax your business must pay.
 You must include all your business income, and report it on yaour individual tax return.
 Naturally, you may deduct any expenses incurred which were for the purpose of your business.

 Come tax time you need to report your taxable income (or loss).
 This is basically your assessable business income, minus your allowable business deductions, as well as any other assessable income, such as salary or wages (those shown on a payment summary), plus dividends and rental income.
-Once again, your can minus any deductions against this income.
-(To see what is allowed to be deducted, as well as a more thorough guide to submitting your tax return, see the ATO's income tax and deductions for small business guide here.)
+Once again, you can minus any deductions against this income.

 If you are setting up a new business, becoming a sole trader is the easiest and cheapest option when compared to other structures such as partnerships.
 There are usually no set-up costs and only simple tools such as a bookkeeping program are required.